 Identify threads that may provide you the opportunity to take part in a discussion and resolve such queries presenting your product as the best possible solution.

 This answer was given to the post “What’s the best sunscreen/tinted moisturizer in one?
 Does this exist?”

-When it comes to sunscreen, people are typically concerned about the SPF number and the coverage thickness.
+Coming to sunscreen, people are typically concerned about the SPF number and the coverage thickness.
 The lighter the coverage, the better.
-Since among the various comment, this one shared both points, it garnered the prospect’s attention.
+Since among the various comments, this one shared both points, it garnered the prospect’s attention.

 Avoid scripted sales pitches and use colloquial language to simplify your explanation.
 For example, customer reviews usually highlight one of two features, so limit your comment to a few sentences.

 Study their candid structure and mimic it.
 You have a better chance of generating traffic using this tactic.

 Creating your post gives you free rein to shape it as you see fit.
 You can draft text around your business and share a link to your site, as well.